 Answer: There is a probability that you may be pregnant.
 Taking into account the fact that February is a short month and the blood test on the 5th of March may be considered a bit too early.
 We would urge you to take a home pregnancy test in the coming few days.
 Take the test in the morning and do not take in any fluid to ensure that the HCG levels are not diluted.

 2 – I had my last menstrual cycle on 21st January and based on my ovulation kit, I ovulated on 4th February.
-I had unprotected sexual intercourse the same day (more than once I must add).
+I had unprotected sexual intercourse the same day.
 I should have had my next period on 18th February but it has been delayed by 25 days.
 The three pregnancy tests that I have taken have come out negative.
 I feel sleepy all day long and nauseous as well.
-I have had stomach ache along with a milky white discharge.
-I think that I am pregnant but this morning when I got up at 7am, I had cramps which lasted for about 10 minutes or so and it really felt as if I were on my period.
+Other symptoms include stomach ache along with a milky white discharge.
+I think that I am pregnant but this morning I had cramps which lasted for about 10 minutes or so and it really felt as if I were on my period.
 So, I went to the loo.
 On wiping, I noticed light pink spotting.
 There has been no spotting or cramps ever since.
 Can you suggest me the next course of action?

 Answer: Since your period has been delayed by such a large number of days, so it can be a symptom that you are pregnant.
 The cramps and spotting are tell-tale signs that you are pregnant.
 Other symptoms such as fatigue can be the signs of both pregnancy and period.